CodingLawyersClub/todo-instructions/README.md

 }
 ```

 On every React component there is a magical property called, well, `props`.
 We're going to call our `createToDo` method by accessing the `props` on this Create Page.
-Pass in the formValues because this is what contains the `text` of our To-Do.
+Pass in the formValues because this is what contains the `text` of our To-Do:

 ```
 create(formValues) {